Factbox: Major issues in Israeli-Palestinian peacemaking

 REFUGEES

-Palestinians have long demanded that refugees who fled or were forced to leave in the war of Israel's creation in 1948 should be allowed to return, along with millions of their descendants, currently living in camps dotted around neighbouring states and in the West Bank and Gaza.
-Israel has rejected this, fearing such an influx could jeopardise the Jewish majority in Israel.
-Palestinian negotiators have signalled in the past that they would accept "a just and agreed-upon" solution for refugees as laid out in a U.N. resolution that mentions compensation for those who settle elsewhere.
+Palestinians have long demanded that refugees who fled or were forced to leave in the war of Israel's creation in 1948 should be allowed to return, along with millions of their descendants, currently living in camps dotted around neighboring states and in the West Bank and Gaza.
+Israel has rejected this, fearing such an influx could jeopardize the Jewish majority in Israel.
+Palestinian negotiators have signaled in the past that they would accept "a just and agreed-upon" solution for refugees as laid out in a U.N. resolution that mentions compensation for those who settle elsewhere.

 (Writing by Crispian Balmer; Editing by Will Waterman)